 Promoting and Marketing Your Walking Tours

-In my opinion, the best avenue for promoting and marketing your walking tours is online.
+In my opinion, the best avenue for promoting and marketing your walking tours is through online digital marketing avenues.

 Until then, owners will have to be active in driving traffic to their websites and turning leads into customers.